Workflow

 Correlation + Monitoring

-Scores assets, highlights likely findings, and compares the run against saved memory.
+Scores assets, highlights likely findings, and compares the run against saved memory and workspaces.

 Workflow